ptifur/react-node-mongo-blog/readme.md

 2. Do you need `.then response` after `fetch()`

+3. Pass `id` with `DELETE request` directly, not with the rout endpoint

 ## A-ha moment

 Here's an idea!
 Not `refresh` with separate hook and logic.